Table of Contents

 Withholding.
 If you are an employee, your employer probably withholds income tax from your pay.
 Tax also may be withheld from certain other income, such as pensions, bonuses, commissions, and gambling winnings.
 The amount withheld is paid to the IRS in your name.

 Estimated tax.
-If you do not pay your tax through withholding, or do not pay enough tax that way, you may have to pay estimated tax.
+If you don't pay your tax through withholding, or don't pay enough tax that way, you may have to pay estimated tax.
 People who are in business for themselves generally will have to pay their tax this way.
 Also, you may have to pay estimated tax if you receive income such as dividends, interest, capital gains, rent, and royalties.
 Estimated tax is used to pay not only income tax, but self-employment tax and alternative minimum tax as well.

 This chapter explains these methods.
 In addition, it also explains the following.

 Underpayment penalty.
-If you did not pay enough tax during the year, either through withholding or by making estimated tax payments, you may have to pay a penalty.
+If you didn't pay enough tax during the year, either through withholding or by making estimated tax payments, you may have to pay a penalty.
 In most cases, the IRS can figure this penalty for you.
-See Underpayment Penalty for 2014 at the end of this chapter.
+See Underpayment Penalty for 2015 at the end of this chapter.

 505 Tax Withholding and Estimated Tax